Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Simulation

-The estimators under comparison are shown in Table \ref{tab:model_comparison1}.
-Models labeled as `correct' accurately represent the data generating mechanism.
+The scenarios and estimators under comparison are shown in Table \ref{tab:model_comparison1}.
+Models labeled as `correct' accurately represent the corresponding aspect of the data generating mechanism.
 We consider various fixed and random effect combinations for both LMM and the proposed estimator, where fixed and random effects are referred to the working control cluster-period mean and working covariance models in the proposed method.

-As shown in Table \ref{tab:res1}, the LMM estimators exhibit bias when the time trend is misspecified, and the model-based coverage significantly falls below the nominal 95\% when the random effect is misspecified.

-The proposed estimators remain unbiased regardless of the time-trend specification.
-Moreover, the permutation-based standard error estimator with a leave-one-out correction yields notably improvement in coverage.